karlvr/consistent.js/README.md

 $("#item").consistent(childScope); /* Bind a DOM node to the child scope */
 ```

-Note that we have to create the scope and then bind the DOM node, rather than doing that at the same time as we have in other examples.
-This is because if you pass a scope as a parameter to the form with the selector it treats that as the scope to bind to.

 Note that here we call the `Consistent` function, whereas previously we’ve used the jQuery plugin to create the scope, as the jQuery plugin does not support the creation of child scopes.
-The `Consistent` function also has an alias in the jQuery plugin at `$.consistent`.
+If you pass a scope as a parameter to the jQuery plugin it treats that as the scope to bind to.
+The `Consistent` function also has an alias created by the jQuery plugin at `$.consistent`.

-Now the following will work.
+Now the following will work:

 ```html
 <div id="item">